Jfortin1/ComBatHarmonization/README.md

 - ***The site, study or scanner variable***.
 The algorithm can only handle one variable.
 You should provide the smallest unit of the study that you believe introduces unwanted variable.
 For instance, for a study with 2 sites and 3 scanners (1 site with 1 scanner, 1 site with 2 scanners), the variable for scanner should be used.

 The ComBat algorithm also accepts an optional input:
 - ***Biological variables***.
 You can provide biological covariates, such as disease status, age, gender, to ensure that the harmonization technique does not remove the effects of those variables on the imaging data.
-The algorithm will take the variability associated with those variables in the estimation of the undesirable site/scanner effects.
+The algorithm will take the variability associated with those variables in the estimation of the site/scanner effects.

 <div id='id-section2'/>